HipsterVizNinja/Spotify-Top-200/Daily/README.md

   - chart_date: This is the date of the chart
   - song: This is the name of the song as it shows within Spotify
   - performer: This is the performer(s) of the song
   - song_id: This is a concatenation of the song & performer.
-Used as a unique id for each song
+Used as a unique id for each song.
+There is a ONE TO MANY relationship between song_id and spotify_uri.
+There can be multiple versions of of the same song, e.g. a single versus an album track.
   - streams: This is the count of streams for the song for the date.
 [Click here for more info about stream count from Spotify](https://artists.spotify.com/help/article/how-we-calculate-charts)
   - spotify_uri: This is the unique Spotify URI for a particular song.
 A single song can have multiple URIs, such as the song from album vs song from single could have the same song_id but different URIs
   - region: The region or country